-Geometric shapes are figures or forms with specific boundaries created by points, lines, and curves.
-They are the basic building blocks of geometry and can be used to describe objects in both two-dimensional (2D) and three-dimensional (3D) spaces.
+Geometric shapes are forms that have clear edges.
+They come from points, lines, and curves.
+These shapes are key parts of geometry.
+You can use them to explain things in two-dimensional (2D) and three-dimensional (3D) spaces.

-In this article, we will talk about all geometric shapes with names.
+In this article, we will talk about all the named geometric shapes.

 1- 2D Shapes (Two-Dimensional Shapes)

-2D shapes lie flat on a plane and have only length and width.
-Here are some common 2D geometric shapes and names:
+2D shapes are flat.
+They only have length and width.
+Here are some common 2D shapes and what we call them:

-- Circle: A round shape where all points are equidistant from the center.
+- Circle: A round shape where all points are the same distance from the center.

 - Square: A four-sided shape with equal sides and four right angles.

-- Triangle: A polygon with three sides and three angles.
+- Triangle: A three-sided shape with three angles.

-- Rectangle: A four-sided shape with opposite sides equal and four right angles.
+- Rectangle: A four-sided shape with equal sides and four right angles.

-- Ellipse: An elongated circle, also known as an oval.
+- Ellipse: A stretched circle, often called an oval.

-- Oval: Similar to an ellipse but more egg-shaped.
+- Oval: A shape that looks like an ellipse but is more like an egg.

-- Trapezoid (US) / Trapezium (UK): A four-sided shape with at least one pair of parallel sides.
+- Trapezoid (US) / Trapezium (UK): A four-sided shape with at least one pair of sides that are the same distance apart.

-- Rhombus: A diamond-shaped figure with all sides equal in length.
+- Rhombus: A diamond shape where all sides are the same length.

 2- 3D Shapes (Three-Dimensional Shapes)

-3D shapes have depth, length, and width, making them solid figures that occupy space.
-Here are some common 3D geometric shapes and names
+3D shapes have length, width, and take up space.
+This makes them solid objects.
+Here are some common 3D shapes and what they are called.

-- Cube: A shape with six equal square faces.
+- Cube: A shape with six equal square sides.

-- Sphere: A perfectly round shape, like a ball, where every point on the surface is equidistant from the center.
+- Sphere: A round shape, like a ball, where every point on the surface is the same distance from the center.

-- Cylinder: A shape with two parallel circular bases connected by a curved surface.
+- Cylinder: A shape with two round bases joined by a curved surface.

-- Cone: A shape with a circular base that tapers smoothly to a point.
+- Cone: A shape with a round base that smoothly narrows to a point.

-- Pyramid: A shape with a polygonal base and triangular faces converging to a single point.
+- Pyramid: A shape with a base of straight sides and triangular sides that meet at one point.

-- Rectangular Prism: A three-dimensional shape with six rectangular faces, also known as a cuboid.
+- Rectangular Prism: A three-dimensional shape with six rectangular sides, known as a cuboid.

 - Frustum: A cone or pyramid with the top cut off parallel to the base.